 Musicians Hall of Fame and Museum

-The Musicians Hall of Fame museum in Tennessee has honored musicians over the years, regardless of their genre or chosen instrument.
+The Musicians Hall of Fame museum in Nashville, Tennessee has honored musicians over the years, regardless of their genre or chosen instrument.
 Inductees are chosen by music industry professionals and the American Federation of Musicians.

 The museum was first opened in 2006, and exhibits featured instruments owned and played by the actual artists.
-Some of the exhibits you will see when you visit include historical artifacts and instruments played in songs by Hank Williams Sr., Frank Sinatra, Red Hot Chili Peppers, Chicago, Elvis, The Supremes and more!
-Learn the musical history behind difference genres and instruments, as well as information about the musicians and artists who are honored at the museum.
+Some of the exhibits you will see when you visit include historical artifacts and instruments played in classic hits by Hank Williams Sr., Frank Sinatra, Red Hot Chili Peppers, Chicago, Elvis, The Rolling Stones, The Supremes, and more!
+From rock n roll to country, any music lover is certain to have a blast seeing the equipment used to make the most iconic songs in music history.
+Learn the musical history behind different genres and instruments, as well as information about the musicians and artists who are honored at the museum.